palaktest/blog/content/posts/authoring-emacs-packages.md

 few things, though, that are conspicuously and annoyingly hard to find help with so I decided to document them for you.

-Come with me and learn how to create an Emacs Package from scratch.~~MORE~~
+Come with me and learn how to create an Emacs Package from scratch.<!--more-->

 An Emacs package, at its most basic level, is just an Elisp file.
 For a long time, authors simply distributed ".el" files via their own websites or FTP sites